 Oh, you’re still here!
 So is this just the rambling of an eccentric math coach?
-No. What I mean is that it’s so much more rich when kids learn on their own without being “taught”.
+No. What I mean is that it’s so much richer when kids learn on their own without being “taught”.
 A case in point is one of my favorite lessons on prime and composite numbers.

 The lesson starts out by having kiddos work in pairs using graph paper to find all the different arrays for 24.
 Come together as a class and share all the ways they found.
 Take them as the kids offer them, without organizing them in any way.
 After the students have offered all their suggestions, ask if there is any way to determine if we’ve found all the combinations.
 If nobody offers it, suggest that maybe we organize our number sentences.

 Then is looks something like this:

 It’s always fun to ask the kiddos what patterns they notice.
 Next, I like to show the kids how to create a t-chart for factors and how to organize the factors in a list (see the picture below).